daz4126/Nanny-State/README.md

 import { Nanny, html } from 'nanny-state'
 ```

-Next create an object to represent the initial state (the state is usally an object, but can be any data-type).
+Next, create an object to represent the initial state (the state is usally an object, but can be any data-type).
 The state stores every bit of information about our app as data.
 In this simple example, we just want to store the value of a property called 'name':

 ```javascript
 const State = { name: "World" }